pulumi/docs/quickstart/aws/tutorial-rest-api.md

 ![Stack preview](https://user-images.githubusercontent.com/4564579/46554998-da6c9980-c896-11e8-8530-6ca4c8db8123.png){:width="700px"}

 Pulumi will ask if you want to perform the update.
 Choosing `yes` will create resources in AWS.
-This may take a minute or two..
+This may take a minute or two.

 ![Stack update](https://user-images.githubusercontent.com/4564579/46555042-fcfeb280-c896-11e8-8731-51c9ee78af23.png){:width="700px"}